-- Semester 1: 22nd September 2008 19th December 2008 Christmas Vacation: 22nd December 2008 - 9th January 2009 - Semester 2: 12th January 2009 29th May 2009 Spring Vacation: 30th March 2009 - 17th April 2009
+Semester 1: 22nd September 2008 - 19th December 2008

+Christmas Vacation: 22nd December 2008 - 9th January 2009

+Semester 2: 12th January 2009 - 29th May 2009

+Spring Vacation: 30th March 2009 - 17th April 2009

 Contents Page

-Entry 2
+Undergraduate Entry to the Faculty of Arts (Dumfries Campus) 2

 Appeals 2

+Faculty of Arts 2

-Undergraduate Degrees in the Faculty of Engineering 2
+Undergraduate Degrees in the Faculty of Arts (Dumfries Campus) 2

-Degrees of MEng, BEng & BSc (Eng) 6
+Degree of Master of Arts (Liberal Arts) 6

+Degree of MA Applied Health & Social Policy 8

-Degree of BSc in Nautical Science 9
+Degree of MA Environmental Sustainability 10

+Degree of MA Tourism & Heritage 10

+Certificate of Higher Education (Integrated Working With Families and Children) 10

-I UNDERGRADUATE ENTRY TO FACULTY
+I UNDERGRADUATE ENTRY TO THE FACULTY OF ARTS (DUMFRIES CAMPUS)

-Before applying for admission to the Faculty of Engineering, all applicants should consult the most recent edition of the University's Undergraduate Prospectus.
-The Prospectus sets out the normal qualifications required for admission, describes the application procedure, summarises the degree regulations and courses offered, and gives general the about University. available information lt is in most U.K. schools, online at www.glasgow.ac.uk/undergraduate/prospectus or it may be obtained from The Student Recruitment and Admissions Service, University of Glasgow, Glasgow G12 8QQ, Scotland.
-Information is also available on the web at www.glasgow.ac.uk.
+Before applying for admission to the Dumfries Campus, part of the Faculty of Arts, all applicants should consult the most recent edition of the Dumfries Prospectus and the University's Undergraduate Prospectus.
+These publications set out the normal qualifications required for admission, describe the application procedure, summarise the degree regulations and courses offered, and give general information about the Dumfries Campus and the University.
+They are available in most U.K. schools, or they may be obtained from The Student Recruitment and Admissions Service, University of Glasgow, Glasgow, Scotland G12 8QQ.
+The information may also be found at www.glasgow.ac.uk/dumfries.